Fraud and scam advice

-Anyone can be targeted and fall victim to fraudsters as they use a variety of methods to obtain money and personal details.
-They normally make contact via email or telephone and can very plausible and convincing but before you give any details ask yourself How do I know this is genuine and Is this too good to be true? if it is then it’s more than likely a scam.
+Scammers most commonly make contact via email or telephone and can seem very plausible and convincing, but before you give any details ask yourself, How do I know this is genuine, and Is this too good to be true?
+If it is, then its more than likely a scam.

 Police officer impersonator